 - Steam cleaning can be effective but care needs to be taken because mattresses can quickly absorb the heat and moisture and not harm the bugs.
 Therefore, it is important to monitor carefully to make sure it worked and you may want check for new bugs in a week or two.Also, remember to concentrate on the areas they hide such as the seams, under labels and handles and everywhere on the bed frame.

 - Bed bugs are very sensitive to heat.
 So you may want to try putting things in tightly sealed plastic bags in a VERY cold place (freezer, outside or outdoor storage area when temperatures are below freezing)

 - Hot place (dryer, closed up vehicle that sitting in the hot sun) for several days to kill any adult bugs and their eggs.

 Remember: Because they are sensitive to heat even in a hot car they will search for the coolest places, so it is important make sure you limit how much you put in a plastic bag.
 The cold or the heat must reach the middle or core of the articles being treated or it may not work.

 - Repair peeling wallpaper

 - Tighten loose light switches

 - Close up gaps around pipes and wires especially those that go to adjoining apartments or homes.

 Don’t Give-Up too soon!

-It takes time to determine if what you're done works because bed bugs live a long time without food.
-Also it can be extremely difficult and tiresome to make sure you've gotten all there hiding places.
+It takes time to determine if what you've done works because bed bugs live a long time without food.
+Also it can be extremely difficult and tiresome to make sure you've gotten all their hiding places.
 If after two week you start seeing more bed bugs, you may need to re-evaluate your plan and start your plan again.